google/clusterfuzzlite/docs/running_clusterfuzzlite.md

   value is `false`.
 When set to `true`, ClusterFuzzLite will never report a failure even if it finds a crash in your project, and users will have to manually check the logs for detected bugs.
+  This should only be used for testing ClusterFuzzLite.

 **Note:** Your specific CI system will determine how options are passed to ClusterFuzzLite.